doughsay/room.js/doc/CUSTOMIZING.md

 All other objects are demo-specific, so you may wholly remove them when creating your own world.
 As noted, you may follow any convention and logical naming scheme for your own world, but you will likely want to manage the objects in a maintenable way.

 For instance, the demo adopts the following scheme:
-- All items are located in *items/* (and therefore have identifiers starting with "items_"),
+- All useable items are located in *items/* (and therefore have identifiers starting with "items_"),
-- Rooms are structured under *areas/* (and therefore have identifiers such as "area_something_roomname")
+- Rooms are structured under *areas/* (and therefore have identifiers such as "area_something_roomname").

+Once you have created a room of your own, and changed the system.onPlayerConnected() hook to use that room as initial location, you may remove the aforementioned directories.